Princesstårta: Swedish Princess Cake

 Swedish princess cake is synonymous with celebration for Swedes.
 Birthday?
 How about a princesstårta?
 Midsummer?
 Got to be princesstårta!
 End of school?
 Yep, you’ve guessed it.

 This cake was most definitely made in honour of a special occasion: my son’s graduation from secondary school.
-My 15 year old, first born has now finished his compulsory education (although he has many more years of studying ahead) and he asked for this cake to celebrate.
+My 15 year old, first born, has now finished his compulsory education (although he has several more years of studying ahead) and he asked for this cake to celebrate.

 Swedish Princess Cake